A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: The framework, Part 1: Causality

 \item \textbf{Rule 2: Action/observation exchange}

 \item \textbf{Rule 3: Ignoring actions/interventions}

-\end{itemize} where $X$, $Y$, $Z$ and $W$ are disjoint subsets of the observed nodes, $Z(W)$ denotes the set of nodes in $Z$ which are not ancestors of $W$, and the above hold for all values $x$, $y$, $z$ and $w$ of $X$, $Y$, $Z$ and $W$. \end{restatable}
+\end{itemize} where $X$, $Y$, $Z$ and $W$ are disjoint subsets of the observed nodes, $Z(W)$ denotes the set of nodes in $Z$ that are not ancestors of $W$, and the above hold for all values $x$, $y$, $z$ and $w$ of $X$, $Y$, $Z$ and $W$. \end{restatable}

-While the observed distribution in the post-intervention causal model may not be completely specified by the pre-intervention observed distribution alone, considering the underlying causal mechanisms e.g., the states, transformations, measurements involved in the original causal model should allow for the complete specification of the post-intervention distribution.
+While the observed distribution in the post-intervention causal model may not be completely specified by the pre-intervention observed distribution alone, considering the underlying causal mechanisms e.g., the states, transformations and measurements involved in the original causal model should allow for the complete specification of the post-intervention distribution.
 To the best of our knowledge, this problem has not been studied in non-classical and cyclic causal models, we discuss this point in further detail in Appendix~\ref{appendix: doMechanisms}, providing examples of non-classical cyclic causal models where the post-intervention distribution can be calculated from the causal mechanisms.
 The full solution to this problem will not be relevant to the results of the main paper.
 Using these concepts, we now define the \emph{affects relation} that is central to the results of this paper.

 \begin{definition}[Affects relation] Consider a causal model associated with a causal graph $\cG$ over a set $S$ of observed nodes and an observed distribution $P$ and let $X$ and $Y$ be disjoint subsets of $S$.
 If there exists a value $x$ of $X$ such that